Create retail deployable packages

 Retail deployable package

-There are two ways to generate the Retail deployable package.
-One is using the Retail build automation or manually using the build tools in Retail SDK.
-In this topic we will focus on the manual way.
+There are two ways to generate a retail deployable package.
+You can use the Retail build automation, or you can generate the package manually by using the build tools in the Retail SDK.
+This topic focuses on the manual method.

 - Customize or add functionality to the Retail stack.

-- Use the build tools to give an identity to the customized installation package, code-sign it, and specify the customized CRT, Retail Server, customized Hardware station assemblies, and customized database scripts.
+- Use the build tools to identify the customized installation package, code-sign it, and specify the customized CRT, Retail Server, and Hardware station assemblies, and customized database scripts.